Is My Hot Water Tank Covered by Home Insurance?

 Signs your hot water tank needs repairs

-Your hot water tank may need to be repaired or replaced if:
+Your hot water tank may need servicing or replacement if:

-- You are not getting enough hot water in the shower or to your appliances.
+- You’re not getting enough hot water for showers or appliances.

 Hot water tank maintenance you can do yourself